LASIK: Recent years

 The procedure seems to be a declining option for many in the United States, dropping more than 50 percent, from about 1.5 million surgeries in 2007 to 604,000 in 2015, according to the eye-care data source Market Scope.
-A study in the journal Cornea determined the frequency with which LASIK was searched on Google from 2007 to 2011.
+A study determined the frequency with which LASIK was searched on Google from 2007 to 2011.
 Within this time frame, LASIK searches declined by 40% in the United States.
 Countries such as the U.K. and India also showed a decline, 22% and 24% respectively.
 Canada, however, showed an increase in LASIK searches by 8%.
 This decrease in interest can be attributed to several factors: the emergence of refractive cataract surgery, the economic recession in 2008, and unfavorable media coverage from the FDA's 2008 press release on LASIK.

 Effectiveness

-In 2006, the British National Health Service's National Institute for Health and Clinical Excellence (NICE) considered evidence of the effectiveness and the potential risks of the laser surgery stating "current evidence suggests that photorefractive (laser) surgery for the correction of refractive errors is safe and effective for use in appropriately selected patients.
+In 2006, the British National Health Service's National Institute for Health and Clinical Excellence (NICE) considered evidence of the effectiveness and the potential risks of the laser surgery, stating "current evidence suggests that photorefractive (laser) surgery for the correction of refractive errors is safe and effective for use in appropriately selected patients.
 Clinicians undertaking photorefractive (laser) surgery for the correction of refractive errors should ensure that patients understand the benefits and potential risks of the procedure.
 Risks include failure to achieve the expected improvement in unaided vision, development of new visual disturbances, corneal infection and flap complications.
 These risks should be weighed against those of wearing spectacles or contact lenses."
 The FDA reports "The safety and effectiveness of refractive procedures has not been determined in patients with some diseases."

 Satisfaction

 Surveys of LASIK surgery find rates of patient satisfaction between 92 and 98 percent.
 In March 2008, the American Society of Cataract and Refractive Surgery published a patient satisfaction meta-analysis of over 3,000 peer-reviewed articles from international clinical journals.
 Data from a systematic literature review conducted from 1988 to 2008, consisting of 309 peer-reviewed articles about "properly conducted, well-designed, randomized clinical trials" found a 95.4 percent patient satisfaction rate among LASIK patients.

-A 2017 JAMA study claims that overall, preoperative symptoms decreased significantly, and visual acuity excelled.
+A 2017 study claims that overall, preoperative symptoms decreased significantly, and visual acuity excelled.
 A meta-analysis discovered that 97% of patients achieved uncorrected visual acuity (UCVA) of 20/40, while 62% achieved 20/20.
-The increase in visual acuity allows individuals to enter occupations that were previously not an option due to their vision.